shiro-42/luoli/README.md

 console.log(res)

 // Output
-// updateUser ->
-// updateUser <-
+// UpdateUser: 200.86 ms
 ```

-Now you can follow in the console every call of updateUser.
+Now you can check in the console the duration every call of updateUser.